 - Green card: This type of residency is for EU and EEA citizens (plus Switzerland), which allows them to stay in Spain longer than 3 months and live and work in Spain legally.

-- Non-lucrative visa: This type of long-stay visa is for non-EU and non-EEA citizens, who want to live in Spain more than 3 months and up to 1 year.
-One important requirement you need to check is 26,000 Euro in your bank account or split in 2 accounts.
+- Non-lucrative visa: This type of long-stay visa is for non-EU and non-EEA citizens, who want to live in Spain for more than 3 months and up to 1 year.
+One important requirement you need to check is 26,000 Euro in your bank account or split into 2 accounts.